mcfnord/hc22_archive/README.md

 You can move your pieces anywhere at any time.
 Don't do it during other player turns.

 It's up to you to assure the turn you choose is valid.

-To attack a piece, ask your opponent to remove it from the board.

 To swap king and queen, move one piece to a neutral spot first.